canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

 * ``disable_vmware_customization``: true (disable) or false (enable) the VMware traditional Linux guest customization.
-Traditional Linux guest customization is customising a Linux virtual machine with a `traditional Linux customization specification`_.
+Traditional Linux guest customization is customizing a Linux virtual machine with a `traditional Linux customization specification`_.
 Setting this configuration to false is required to make sure this datasource is found in ``ds-identify`` when using Guest OS customization transport.
+VMware Tools only checks this configuration in :file:`/etc/cloud/cloud.cfg`.

   Default: true